Monitoring the HIV-infected patient with chronic hepatitis B virus infection

 - University of Cincinnati College of Medicine

-The era of potent antiretroviral therapy (ART) has led to declining rates of opportunistic infections and a new focus on other leading causes of morbidity, such as end-stage liver disease (ESLD) secondary to chronic hepatitis B virus (HBV) infection .
+The era of potent antiretroviral therapy has led to declining rates of opportunistic infections and a new focus on other leading causes of morbidity, such as end-stage liver disease secondary to chronic hepatitis B virus (HBV) infection .
 The treatment and prevention of hepatitis B has taken on great significance in light of the negative impact HIV has on the natural history of chronic hepatitis B infection.
-ART is indicated in all patients with HBV coinfection; two of the three HIV agents (tenofovir, emtricitabine, and lamivudine) should have dual activity against HIV and HBV .
+Patients with chronic HBV and HIV coinfection should be treated with a regimen that is effective against both HIV and HBV.

 However, treatment of HBV in the HIV-infected patient can be complicated by drug-induced hepatotoxicity, immune constitution syndromes, and toxicity related to medications.
-Furthermore, regardless of whether the patient is treated or not, surveillance for development of hepatocellular carcinoma is required.
+Furthermore, regardless of whether the patient is treated, surveillance for development of hepatocellular carcinoma is required.

 PATIENT MONITORING DURING HBV THERAPY

 HBV DNA and aminotransferase monitoring — Laboratory monitoring during hepatitis B virus (HBV) therapy includes serial aminotransferases and assessment of viral suppression.
-Some experts recommend monitoring HBV DNA and aminotransferases every three months until undetectable for at least two consecutive visits.
-We then decrease the frequency to every six months .
+We typically monitor HBV DNA and aminotransferases every three months until undetectable for at least two consecutive visits.
+We then decrease the frequency to every six months.

 - Weber R, Sabin CA, Friis-Møller N, et al. Liver-related deaths in persons infected with the human immunodeficiency virus: the D:A:D study.
 Arch Intern Med 2006; 166:1632.

 - Dienstag JL.
 Benefits and risks of nucleoside analog therapy for hepatitis B. Hepatology 2009; 49:S112.